jayunit100/k8sprototypes/capv_recovery/README.md

 and see how the ClusterAPI responds...

 In a running 3 node CAPV cluster, deleting one etcd node wont cause writes to block.
-But, deleting 2 nodes will !
+But, deleting 2 nodes will.

+- if ceil(n/2) nodes are dead.
+Your cluster will be down until capv recreates more machines.
+- if < ceil(n/2) are dead, your cluster will self heal and leader elect
+- if etcd is down on a node, the apiserver will also be down even if the quorum is still up.
+-

+# using HAproxys dashboard to watch apiservers coming back up

+Since all CAPV clusters are accessed through HAProxy in VMware Tanzu production Clusters , we can use this dashboard to monitor api server health and measure Recovery times .

 In a running CAPV cluster, we can delete a few nodes:

 ![Image description](etcd_starvation_after_killing_node.png)

-After doing this we can power back on machines, until we restore 2/3 quorum:
+After doing this we just manually power machines on because all nodes are down.
+This means CAPV can't do anything because it isn't alive anymore, until we restore 2/3 quorum:

 ![Image description](etcd_backonline_after_powering_1_node.png)